Aschwins/aschwins.github.io/_posts/2024-10-15-terminal-drip.md

 ## Introduction

-I get asked this question a lot at the office: "How do you get your terminal to drip like that?"
-I don't want my terminal to drip.
-I want it to be clean and dry.
-I want it to be a place where I can get work done.
+I get asked this question a lot at the office: "How do you get your terminal to look like that?".
+The goal of this blogpost is to answer that question.
+I will show you how to make your terminal drip with drip.

 If you hear yourself say a simple terminal with bash is all I need.
 I don't need fancy themes or custom fonts or animated backgrounds.
-I don't need my terminal to drip or sparkle or glow.
 I just need it to work.
 Then you don't appreciate the art of productivity.
 You also don't see the value in making tools pleasure you.

 If you want to hop on the drip train, please continue to read and implement the following steps.